BACKCOUNTRY ACCESS TO OFF-PISTE WITH LIFTS AND SKINS

 From the top lift in St Foy a 1 hour skin and your into the North Face and a 1,800, vertical descent to La Mazure where a 10 minute minibus transfer will take us back around to the St Foy ski area.

 A 1,100, off-piste descent to Peisey with a 5 minute bus ride back into the Les Arcs system.

 From the Grand Col chairlift a 30 minute easy skin to the Col followed by a magnificent north east off-piste bowl below the Aiguille Rouge and Mont Turia.
 A steep entrance followed by a magnificent off-piste descent to Villaroger.

-From the top chair in St Foy, a traverse and a 30 minute skin to the ‘real’ Col Grenier followed by another untracked north facing off-piste descent to the Mecurel Valley.
-A 2 hour skin from here will take us to the Montseti Ridge with stunning views across to the Ruitor Glacier in Italy.
+From the top chair in St Foy, a traverse and followed by a short north facing off-piste descent to the Mecurel Valley.
+A 2/3 hour skin from here will take us to the Montseti Ridge with stunning views across to the Ruitor Glacier in Italy.
 Another north facing off-piste descent down to the Ruitor Refuge and on to the village of Mazure where we can get picked up by minibus and 15 minutes later you could be soaking in the hot tub with bar service provided by the Auberge – luxury!

 Val D’isere and take the top lift at Le Fornet.
-A short 30 minute skin to Col de L’Ouille Noir where you can look down the valley towards the ski resort of Bonneval.
-Two options – we will either ski off-piste to Bonneval and take a helicopter back to Val D’Isere or take a short ski followed by a 1 hour skin to just below the Grand Aguille Rousse.
-A huge off-piste descent to the Prariond Refuge and back to Val D’Isere via the Malpasset Gorge.
+A short 30 minute skin where you can look down the valley towards the ski resort of Bonneval.
+A magnificent off-piste descent to Bonneval and take a helicopter back to Val D’sere..

 Lac du Chevril